William P. Clements Jr. University Hospital

 - Floor coloring was designed to reduce the risk of accidents by making dropped items easier to spot.

-- A sophisticated air filtration system provides fresher, cleaner air throughout the hospital, which is also a safety feature in reducing the risk of infections.
+- A sophisticated air filtration system provides fresher, cleaner air throughout the hospital, which helps to reduce the risk of infections.
+Additionally, the hospital features specialized water treatment systems, which also work to reduce the spread of illness.

 This focus on quality, safety, and efficiency – combined with the expertise of our caregivers and the use of advanced technology – means that Clements University Hospital offers a level of care and medical sophistication unparalleled in this region.
-In fact, the hospital has received a national Rising Star Award for improved quality and safety efforts, ranking it within the country’s top 25 academic medical center hospitals.
+In fact, the hospital has received a national Vizient Rising Star Award for its quality and safety efforts, being recognized as the most patient-centered academic medical center, as well as among the top 10 institutions in diminished mortality rates in the country on the Vizient Scorecard, a national database that includes 95% of academic medical centers in the U.S. and Canada.

 Education and Training